jerturowetz/notes/to-do.md

 # Jer's To-Do List

-- Bring Tp, soap & paper towels to the space
+- Bring Tp, soap & paper towels to the space, somthin for smell
 - Allen Heath mixer repair stereo channels (all but 11 are fucky)
 - REF for broken EQ 459-26
 - SJ recording